open/close all folders

-- Vegeta has gone rogue and killed Cui and Dodoria, then massacred an entire Namekian village to take their Dragon Ball, then hides it in the water.
+- Vegeta has gone rogue and killed Cui and Dodoria, going on to massacre an entire Namekian village to take their Dragon Ball and hide it in the water.
 Shortly afterwards, he runs into Zarbon, whose transformed state easily overpowers the Saiyan Prince.
 After receiving reports that Vegeta is in possession of a Dragon Ball, Zarbon takes Vegeta back to Freeza's spaceship for questioning.
 On top of that, Saiyans have the fan-named Zenkai Boost, which allows them to come back stronger every time they're defeated or nearly killed, and the prior fight left Vegeta in pretty bad shape already.

 You'd Expect: That they would wait for Vegeta to regain consciousness normally, while keeping him wounded enough so he couldn't escape.
 They should know about the aforementioned power boost as well, considering Saiyans used to be under their employment (and up until recently, they still were).